windsor718/leveeNet/README.md

 ## Future improvements
 - some of the feature engineering (e.g., elevation) can be improved.
 - use truely global dataset
-- predict the location of levees in pixels
+- predict the location of levees in pixels via VAE
 - use [MERIT-HYDRO](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019WR024873)/[GRWL](https://science.sciencemag.org/content/361/6402/585)